Aphid and virus: potatoes

 The working group is a consortium of Scottish researchers with an interest in virus, representatives come from: SRUC, Scottish Agronomy Ltd, SASA, The James Hutton Institute, AHDB and McCain.

 Recommendations are updated periodically based on the latest research and information as it becomes available.
 The latest update was made in May 2020,

 Long-term (56 years in 2020) aphid data (from the suction-trap network) and weather data (Met Office and others) is used to forecast the date of the first aphid flights, as well as aphid abundance in spring and early summer.

-You can sign up to be alerted to the first Peach Potato Aphid (Myzus persicae) found in a region or regions, and also when the index value in a region exceeds a given threshold (you have a choice of three thresholds).
-You can select the locations of traps you want to monitor by choosing from upto 8 regions.
+You can sign up to be alerted to the first Peach Potato Aphid (Myzus persicae) found in a region/s, and also when the index value in a region exceeds a given threshold (you have a choice of three thresholds).
+You can select the locations of traps you want to monitor by choosing from up to eight regions.